Tuesday, July 29, 2008

 Good golly, this was a long day.

 We rolled into the Comfort Inn at Port Jervis around 3:50 am and fiddled with our bikes and lights and got ready for the ride.
-We started pedaling around 4:2
+We started pedaling around 4:20 am in th dark with the lights on.

 Immediately, we lost the sag vehicle that Yori was driving, and we had to stop and wait for it to find us.
 But this was not Yori's fault.
 No one waited for her and she did not have a cue sheet.
 First Cluster Foxtrot solved.